cdeps/cryptest/README.md

 ## How keys are build

 Keys are composed of 2 unsigned 32-bit integers, the multiplicand and the modulator.
-The only restriction on these numbers is that the modulator must be >=128, which results in ((2^32)-128)*(2^32) = 18446743523953737728 possible keys.
+The only restriction on these numbers is that the modulator must be >=128 and the multiplicant >=1, which results in ((2^32)-128)*((2^32)−1) = 18446743519658770560 possible keys.
 Padding is forced to further randomize the output and has no structural restrictions.

 ## Dependencies